RAR file extension

 WINRAR Archive File

-A RAR file (pronounced Rare or rar) is a format used by a popular application named "WinRAR".
-RAR files contain data that has been compressed (compacted) to reduce file size (just like .zip files), and is one of the most common formats for transferring large files across the internet.
+A RAR file (pronounced Rare or rar) is a format used by a popular archiving application named "WinRAR".
+RAR files contain data that has been compressed (compacted) to reduce file size (just like a .zip file), and is a popular format for transferring large files across the internet.

 To extract the compressed data (also known as unpacking), you will need an application that can read the .rar format.
-The most obvious choice is WinRAR which is a great application, however there are other programs out there that can handle this file type, such as 7-Zip.
+The most obvious choice is WinRAR itself, however there are other programs out there that can handle this file format, such as 7-Zip.

 The unpacking process is fairly simple, you open the archive using your archive application, and specify the destination folder for the uncompressed files.